julianmendez/tiles/docs/tutorial/how_it_works.md

 | <sub>*α*</sub> apply φ <sub>*β*</sub>            | [ApplyTile][ApplyTile]       |
 | <sub>*(α)*</sub> fold *z* using φ <sub>*β*</sub> | [FoldTile][FoldTile]         |

-Some tiles are directly derived from primitve tiles by instantiating some parameter.
+Some tiles are directly derived from primitive tiles by instantiating some parameter.
 For example:

 | Function                               | Implementation           |